hmcts/em-media-viewer/README.md

 #### Toolbar Functionality

-The toolbar functionality is export so that the consuming service can set the default toolbar off and hook into the individual functions.
+The toolbar functionality is exported so that the consuming service can turn the default toolbar off and hook into the individual functions.

 ```
 import { ToolbarEventService } from '@hmcts/media-viewer/lib/toolbar/toolbar-event.service';